Tag Archives: gaited horse training

 Any bit can be harsh to the horse when used incorrectly or when not properly fitted.

-A better way to ride with a snaffle bit is with a light following contact, signaling with an upward action towards the horse’s ears, and not pulling back on the reins.
-Cueing with an upward action communicates with the corners of the horse’s lips instead of pressing on the tongue.
+A better way to ride with a snaffle bit is with a light following contact, signaling with an upward action with the rider’s palms facing up, the arms bending at the elbows and the elbows at the rider’s sides.
+This is not pulling back on the reins.
+Cueing with an upward action communicates with the corners of the horse’s lips.
+Pulling back on the reins with low hands pressing the bit into the tongue.
 Bit acceptance occurs when a horse develops a positive and comfortable experience with the bit.
 Developing bit acceptance takes time, consistent training, awareness of the horse’s body language, and patience.
-Bit acceptance leads to relaxation in mind and body.
+Bit acceptance leads to mental and physical relaxation.
 That’s what we want in dressage.

 Which Snaffle Bit Do You Pick and Why?

-Select a comfortable bit that encourages acceptance and relaxation versus pain, anxiety and tension which leads to bit avoidance.
+Select a comfortable bit that encourages acceptance and relaxation versus pain, anxiety and tension which lead to bit avoidance.

 Introducing the bridle